 Executive functions are special control functions in the brain that allow us to adapt to an environment in a perpetual state of change.
 They include creative thinking in order to quickly switch strategy, find new, effective solutions and repress erroneous impulses.
 The functions are dependent on the brain’s frontal lobes, which continue to develop until the age of 25.

 Strong results for several executive functions were found to be associated with success on the pitch, even after controlling for other factors that could conceivably affect performance.
 The clearest link was seen for simpler forms of executive function, such as working memory, which develops relatively early in life.

-8. Working memory and learning disorders
+8. Poor working memory contributes to learning disorders

 Working memory deficits have been documented for different learning disorders, and improving working memory is imperative in overcoming such disorders.

 Weiss and colleagues tested 52 musicians, of which 24 are dyslexic and 28 who are not dyslexic, and compared the performance of the two groups in a variety of auditory tests.
 On most tests of auditory processing, the dyslexic musicians scored as well as their nondyslexic counterparts, and better than the general population.
 Where they performed much worse was on tests of auditory working memory, including memory for rhythm, melody, and speech sounds.
 Moreover, these abilities were intercorrelated, and highly correlated with their reading accuracy, which means that the dyslexic musicians with the poorest working memory tended to have the lowest reading accuracy.
 Those with better working memory tended to be more accurate.

 Video: Improving working memory is imperative to overcoming learning disorders